natalifisher/odin-recipes/README.md

 <h1>Hi!</h1>

-This is a rather straightforward project where I interact and use common components of html.
+This is a rather straightforward project where I interact with and use common components of html.
 Things like linking to outside webpages, having some navigation links, and providing relevant images are a part of this project.
 I also went a bit beyond the guidelines for the project by adding a background picture, as well as styling for the page headers and bodies.